mozilla/addons-server/docs/topics/runbooks/services/cinder.md

 ## Webhook integration/payload

 AMO dev, stage, and production all have webhooks defined at <https://mozilla-staging.cinderapp.com/settings/webhooks/configuration> (and similarly for production), which send JSON payloads on actions taken in Cinder.
 You don't generally need to create these for local development.
 You would need a permanent, internet-accessible webhook URL, for a start.
-Instead, we replay the payloads sent to AMO locally.
+Instead, we replay the payloads sent to AMO dev or stage locally.

 All webhook payloads are displayed in <https://mozilla-staging.cinderapp.com/settings/webhooks/activity>.
 Clicking "show payload/response" exposes the JSON - you can copy it with the copy icon on the right-hand side.